magento/magento2-functional-testing-framework/docs/test-prep.md

 The general process:

 1. Convert the manual test to a working, hard-coded test.
-1. Convert all selectors from hardcoded values to appropriate selectors.
+1. Replace hardcoded selectors to a more flexible format such as [parameterized selectors][].
 1. Convert hardcoded form values and other data to data entities.
 1. Convert [actions][] into [action groups][].